 (3) Disclosure of the information is required by statute (other than the FOIA) or by a regulation issued in accordance with Executive Order 12600; or

-(4) The designation made by the submitter under paragraph (c) of this section appears obviously frivolous, in which case the component shall provide the submitter written notice of any final decision to disclose the information seven working days from the date the submitter receives the notice.
+(4) The designation made by the submitter under paragraph (c) of this section appears obviously frivolous, except that, in such a case, the component shall provide the submitter written notice of any final decision to disclose the information seven working days from the date the submitter receives the notice.

 (i) Notice to submitter of FOIA lawsuit.
 Whenever a requester files a lawsuit seeking to compel the disclosure of business information, the component shall promptly notify the submitter.

 (j) Corresponding notice to requester.
-Whenever a component provides a submitter with notice and an opportunity to object to disclosure under paragraph (d) of this section, the component shall also notify the requester.
-Whenever a submitter files a lawsuit seeking to prevent the disclosure of business information, the component shall notify the requester.
+Whenever a component provides a submitter with notice and an opportunity to object to disclosure under paragraph (d) of this section, the component shall notify the requester that the request is being processed under the provisions of this regulation and, as a consequence, there may be a delay in receiving a response.
+The notice to the requester will not include any of the specific information contained in the records being requested.
+Whenever a submitter files a lawsuit seeking to prevent the disclosure of business information, the component shall notify the requester of such action and, as a consequence, there may be further delay in receiving a response.

 §4.10 Appeals from initial determinations or untimely delays.